YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the recipient area still feels tender, tight, wet, or scabbed, wait.
 If the area is healed enough, place the sunscreen gently and give it time to settle before going outside.
 Do not use the application as an excuse to inspect every graft.

-Reapplication matters outdoors.
-A broad-spectrum SPF 30 or higher should usually be reapplied every 2 hours, sooner after sweating after a hair transplant or water exposure.
-The problem is that reapplication means more contact.
-If you need repeated reapplication in the first weeks, the exposure is probably too much.
+Reapplication matters when you are actually outdoors.
+A broad-spectrum SPF 30 or higher is normally reapplied every 2 hours outside, sooner after sweating after a hair transplant or water exposure.
+That does not mean you need to touch the scalp every 2 hours while you are indoors.
+It also means repeated reapplication in the first weeks is a sign that the exposure may be too much.

 Use sunscreen as one layer of protection, not as permission to stay in midday sun.
 Shade, shorter exposure, and a loose protective hat still matter.